Avantivarman of Kashmir: Art and architecture

 Avantivarman was a patron of the arts.
 The most notable scholar of his time was Anandhavardana, the author of Dhvanyaloka.
 He founded the cities of Avantipur and Suyapur.
 He built many Hindu temples dedicated to Vishnu and Shiva as well as Buddhist monasteries.
 Notable among the temples were the temples of Avantiswara and Avantiswami dedicated to Shiva and Vishnu respectively in Avantipur.

 Death and succession

-Avantivarman died in 883 and his death was followed by another civil war among his descendants.
-The throne was finally captured by Sankaravarman in 885, who ruled until 902.
+Avantivarman died in 883 A.D.
+His death was followed by a civil war among several descendants of Utpala for the throne.
+Ultimately, the minister Ratnavardhana secured the throne for Shankaravarman, the son of Avantivarman.
+Shankaravarman's reign (885-902 A.D.) is memorable for his spirited foreign policy.